chimera-linux/chimera-linux.github.io/_docs/installation/install.md

 For both cases, you use the `chimera-bootstrap` program.
 The tool supports `-h` for a help listing.

+**NOTE:** The tool will abort by default if any of the directories within the mounted hierarchy are non-empty.
+This is a safeguard against doing something wrong, since this is a sensitive operation that handles user data.
+However, it can also fail in intended scenarios, such as multi-boot setups (pre-existing populated ESP) or if the user wishes to keep their `/home` intact.
+In those cases, it is safe to pass the `-f` flag to force proceed, but please do verify that you are indeed using the correct destination when using this flag.

 ### Local installation

 To perform a local installation with `chimera-bootstrap`, the `-l`